Why have therapy with me?

-You can contact me via email by pressing the message button at the top of this page or get in touch via phone; leave a voicemail or text message if you prefer.
-I will endeavour to get back to you as soon as possible and within 24 - 48 hours.
-We will arrange a first meeting and talk about what you want to get out of therapy; if you are happy to continue, I will set up a second session and arrange for regular meetings at a mutually convenient time.
+You can contact me via email by pressing the message button at the top of this page to arrange a brief free chat via zoom.
+Alternatively, you can get in touch via phone by leaving a voicemail or text message if you prefer.
+I will endeavour to get back to you within 24 - 48 hours.
+We will arrange an initial consultation; during this time an assessment will take place and an opportunity to discuss what you would like to get out of therapy; if you are happy to continue, I will set up a second session and arrange for regular meetings at a mutually convenient time.
 I look forward to hearing from you.

 Unfortunately, I am currently unable to take on clients doing shift work or for evening sessions.